-The NSLDS is a database maintained by the U.S. Department of Education to aggregate loan and grant data for all students who utilize federal funds to pay for school—both while you’re in school and once you’re repaying your loans.
+The NSLDS is a database maintained by the U.S. Department of Education to aggregate loan and grant data for all students who use federal funds to pay for school — both while you’re in school and once you’re repaying your loans.

 What is an FSA ID and how do I get one?

-You’ll need your FSA ID to log into the NSLDS, so we’ll go over what that is and how to get one.
+You’ll need your FSA ID to log into StudentAid.gov, so we’ll go over what that is and how to get one.

-Your FSA ID is a username and password that controls your online access to federal student aid services, including FAFSA, StudentLoans.gov, and the NSLDS.
+Your FSA ID is a username and password that controls your online access to federal student aid services, including FAFSA and StudentAid.gov.
 In addition to granting you access to these websites, your FSA ID can also be used to electronically sign any necessary loan paperwork.